 Burn & Dodge, Sharpen & Blur, and Sponge are some of the most used tools to improve the photographs.
 Clone Stamp Tool and Perspective Tool help me to correct some of the obvious problems in my photographs.

 As I had mentioned earlier, Affinity Photo is different in its working from many other common programs.
 Simple functions like rotating the image or applying a graduated filter are hidden away.
 The cropping tool doubles up as a rotation tool.
 Using the rotation tool can still be tricky since the image frame size and aspect remains the same.
-For applying graduated ND filter, there are various ways.
-I prefer to create a new curves layer, darken the image as required and then use a Gradient tool from the left hand menu for applying the dark ND as a graduated filter.
-Using overlays is another method for applying graduated filter.
+For applying a graduated ND filter, there are various ways.
+I prefer to create a new curves layer, darken the image as required and then use a Gradient tool from the left-hand menu for applying the dark ND as a graduated filter.
+Using overlays is another method for applying a graduated filter.

 Another interesting aspect is the History tab on the right lower side of the interface.
 Each and every move is captured here, which also includes deleting any effect.
 One can move across the history by using the Position slider just below the history tab or simply by clicking on any of the notations in the history.